The Salty Zebra

 Duck

 Hudson Valley duck farm known for producing some of the finest foie gras and duck in the country.
-Our Signature Duck starts with their dry-aged breast and a crispy confit roulade — two preparations on one plate, finished tableside with tart cherry mole jus.
+Our Signature Duck starts with their breast, dry-aged in-house for 14 days, then honey-glazed and plated with FSO baby squash, fennel puree, and an aromatic anise duck jus.

 Cod & Capers Seafood